stanford-esrg/retina/examples/log_tls/README.md

-# TLS log
+# TLS Logger

-Demonstrates logging all TLS handshakes to a file.
+Demonstrates logging TLS handshakes to a file.

 ### Build and run
 ```